xpwu95/IP102/README.md

 [Google]()

 ### Additional Information
-If you find IP102 helpful, please cite it as
+If you find the IP102 helpful, please cite it as
 ```
 @inproceedings{Wu2019Insect,
   title={IP102: A Large-Scale Benchmark Dataset for Insect Pest Recognition},